tomography/tomoscan/docs/source/tomoScanApp.rst

   * - Record name
     - Record type
     - Description
+  * - $(P)$(R)StreamCapture
+    - busy
+    - In streaming mode, set to "Capture" to start the projection saving
+  * - $(P)$(R)StreamNumCapture
+    - longout
+    - In streaming mode, set the number of projections to save when capture is set
+  * - $(P)$(R)StreamNumCaptured
+    - longout
+    - Number of imaged captured in streaming mode
+  * - $(P)$(R)StreamNumTotalCaptured
+    - longout
+    - Total number of imaged captured in streaming mode
   * - $(P)$(R)StreamRetakeFlat
-    - busy
+    - busy,
     - Stream retake flat.
-Choices are 'No' and 'Yes'.
-When 'Yes' a new set of flat field images will be collected and used for reconstructing the following projections
+Choices are 'Done' and 'Capture'.
+When 'Capture' a new set of flat field images will be collected and used for reconstructing the following projections
   * - $(P)$(R)StreamRetakeDark
     - busy
     - Stream retake dark.
-Choices are 'No' and 'Yes'.
-When 'Yes' a new set of dark field images will be collected and used for reconstructing the following projections
+Choices are 'Done' and 'Capture'.
+When 'Capture' a new set of dark field images will be collected and used for reconstructing the following projections
   * - $(P)$(R)StreamPreCount
     - longout
     - Streaming pre-count are the number of projections pre-capture that are stored in a buffer.
 At the end of capturing these images are added to the data file
-  * - $(P)$(R)StreamCapture
-    - busy
-    - In streaming mode, set to "Capture" to start the projection saving
-  * - $(P)$(R)StreamNumCapture
+  * - $(P)$(R)StreamPreCounted
     - longout
-    - In streaming mode, set the number of projections to save when capture is set
-  * - $(P)$(R)StreamNumCapture_RBV
-    - longout
-    - Number of images set to be captured in streaming mode
+    - Streaming pre-counted are the number of projections pre-capture that have been in a buffer.
+At the end of capturing these images are added to the data file
   * - $(P)$(R)StreamBinning
     - mbbo
     - In streaming mode, set the binnig scale for projections and streamed reconstruction.
 Captured data are always not binned and saved at full size
   * - $(P)$(R)StreamMessage
     - waveform
+    - Stream status message
+  * - $(P)$(R)StreamCBStatusMessage
+    - waveform
-    - Stream message
+    - Stream sircular buffer status message
-  * - $(P)$(R)StreamNumCaptured_RBV
+  * - $(P)$(R)StreamFileName
+    - waveform
-    - longout
+    - Stream file name
-    - Number of imaged captured in streaming mode

 tomoScan_2BM_settings.req
 ~~~~~~~~~~~~~~~~~~~~~~~~~